adafruit/Adafruit_Sensor/README.md

 ## How Does it Work? ##

-There are two main typedefs and one enum defined in Adafruit_Sensor.h that must be used by any sensor driver that you want to be compliant with the abstraction layer:
+Any driver the supports the Adafruit Sensor Abstraction Layer will implement the Adafruit\_Sensor base class.
+There are two main typedefs and one enum defined in Adafruit_Sensor.h that are used to 'abstract' away the sensor details and values:

 **Sensor Types (sensors\_type\_t)**